YashchaturvediIR/top5flicks/README.md

 ## Model Building!

 The model is built using collaborative filtering techniques to provide personalized movie recommendations.
-The Jupyter Notebook `movie.ipynb` contains all the steps for data preprocessing, model training, and evaluation.
+The Jupyter Notebook `movie-recommendation-system.ipynb` contains all the steps for data preprocessing, model training, and evaluation.

 ## Website Development